dalalbhavya/dwa_planner/README.md

 ### 1. Prerequisites

-* ROS2 Humble, Gazebo, and TurtleBot3 packages installed.
+* ROS2 Humble, Gazebo, and a sourced ROS 2 environment.

 * Ensure your Gazebo environment is correctly sourced.
 Add the following line to your `~/.bashrc` file if you haven't already: